Arts Education Classroom Resources

 Theatre and Media Communications I & II:

 In Theatre and Media Communications I & II, students engage in pragmatic theatrical study coupled with video and audio design.
-Creation and analysis of student performances balance with exploration of contemporary practices in digital media.
+Creation and analysis of student performances balances with the exploration of contemporary practices in digital media.
 Students learn how to fuse traditional stagecraft with current technological applications to create new media, such as animations, digital images, and multimedia presentations.

 Theatre and Media Communications